FormidableLabs/victory/docs/README.md

 ### Deployment

 1. `$ git checkout master`
-2. `$ builder run docs-build-static` to build the static site in `docs/build`, and commit your changes.
-(As with Heroku, Git needs to know what's changed before it can push, so we're stuck committing built artifacts.)
+2. `$ builder run docs-build-static` to build the static site in `docs/build`.
 3. `$ builder run server-docs` to start a `http-server`, and open `http://localhost:8080` to test the static docs site.
+4. `$ git commit -a -m "Rebuild site"` (As with Heroku, Git needs to know what's changed before it can push, so we're stuck committing built artifacts.)
-4. `$ builder run push-gh-pages` to perform a subtree push from `/docs/build` (local) to root in the `gh-pages` branch (remote), updating the live site. **See Gotchas**.
+5. `$ builder run push-gh-pages` to perform a subtree push from `/docs/build` (local) to root in the `gh-pages` branch (remote), updating the live site. **See Gotchas**.
-5. Finally, `$ git push origin master` to get the static build into shared history.
+6. Finally, `$ git push origin master` to get the static build into shared history.

 ### Gotchas